MaxiSmplx/bachelor_thesis_dann_fake_news/pipeline/README.md

 The following augmentation strategies are available:

-- **Synonym Replacement**
-  Randomly replaces selected words in a sentence with their synonyms.
-This preserves the original meaning while increasing linguistic variety.
-The method can use either a local synonym database or an LLM-based lookup for greater contextual accuracy.

 - **Paraphrasing**
   Generates alternate versions of input text that express the same meaning using different phrasing.
 This helps the model learn to generalize across varied sentence structures.
 Paraphrasing is powered by a large language model (LLM) to ensure fluency and semantic equivalence.